orosoiu/squeezify/README.md

 https://user-images.githubusercontent.com/3442410/229485133-d19f9db8-c794-4c40-ade7-92a798119c97.mp4

+If you are getting a *NetworkError when attempting to fetch resource* errors plese see *Known issues* section.

 ### Google Chrome extension

 The are currently no plans to publish Squeezify in the official Google Chrome extension store.
 If you wish to install the extension manually you can do so by following these easy steps: